blackST4Rez/blackST4Rez/README.md

  📌 I’m currently learning **JavaScript, Python**

- 🛟 Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+ 🛟 Fun fact **Snowballs do no damage to most mobs, but they damage the Blaze.**

  </div>